 Finally, every response is a chance to engage in storytelling.
 You probably won't put the brand history in a comment.
 You and your client, however, can craft responses that weave in and support the brand’s beliefs and values.

-Team up to wrangle online reputations the smart way
+Team up for reputation management monitoring - the smart way

 There’s much more to online reputation management than simply asking for reviews or optimizing a Google Business profile.
 In the same way, there’s more to online reputation monitoring than keeping tabs on conversations, too.